yktoo/yktoo.com/content/blog/0318/index.en.md

 Persistence is arguably the most important aspect of running a business, which is always mentioned in relevant publications.
 You should never give up, be it your first fail or hundred first.
 It's obviously worth learning lessons from your failures though, and then trying over and over again.

-The Chamber of Commerce (//KvK//) often invites successful businessmen and -women for their sessions.
+The Chamber of Commerce ({{< fl "KvK" >}}) often invites successful businessmen and -women for their sessions.
 Every single of them has had their ups and downs, but what made them successful was exactly that after a slip they would get up and carry on.

 My knowledge in this respect is pretty theoretical to be honest, yet I'm quite certain about my own persistence.